Space-Hunters-Game/Guides/docs/eng/01-user-guides/01-getting-started.md

 3. Use the /start command to initiate the BOT or to see your own referral link and invite other friends.
 ![alt text](../../../static/img/02-start-referral-link.png)
 4. Use the /username command to register your username as you want to be called in the game later.
 Example: /username YankielDBC.
-5. To start your daily check-in, use the /check_in command, which will earn you 20 $HCREDIT.
+5. To start your daily check-in, press the 📇Check-in button, which will earn you 20 $HCREDIT.
-6. To view your current $HCREDIT balance, use the /check_in command.
+6. To view your current $HCREDIT balance, use the 📇Check-in button again.
 ![alt text](../../../static/img/03-check-in.png)

 ## How Can I Obtain Free NFTs?